 Interesting enough, many pro catchers are starting to catch on (pun intended) to this mask as well.

-During the 2020 season, a number of catchers wore the Defender mask across the MLB, including 2019 World Series champion Kurt Suzuki, Travis d'Arnaud, Salvador Perez, Tyler Flowers, Christian Vazquez and Yasmani Grandal (just to name a few).
+During the 2021 season, a number of catchers wore the Defender mask across the MLB, including 2019 World Series champion Kurt Suzuki, 2021 World Series champion Travis d'Arnaud, Salvador Perez, Christian Vazquez and Yasmani Grandal (just to name a few).

 We strongly urge you to check out this safe, innovative mask.
 Foul tips and wild pitches are not going away any time soon, so consider investing in a mask that can help protect you from it.

 (For additional information, check out our detailed review on Force3 Pro Gear's products for catchers.)